 Research and development costs are expensed as incurred.
-We expect to continue to make substantial investments in research and development and anticipate that research and development expenses will continue to increase in the future.
+We expect to continue to make substantial investments in research and development and anticipate that research and development expenses will increase in the future.

-Other Income, Net (in millions)
+Other Income, Net, and Income Tax Expense (dollars in millions)